Welcome to Safe Drive’s 10th Year !

-Last year 1,204 people aged 16-19 were injured on roads in Thames Valley and Hampshire and an average of 4 young people per week were killed or seriously injured.
+Last year over 2,000 people were injured on roads in Thames Valley and Hampshire and an average of 4 young people per week were killed or seriously injured.
 Young drivers are much more likely to be involved in a crash on the roads, often due to inexperience and a lack of knowledge of the risks.
 Around 1 in 4 deaths on the road is aged 17-24.

-Safe Drive Stay Alive is produced by a road safety partnership including Thames Valley Police, local councils, Thames Valley 's emergency services.
+Safe Drive Stay Alive is produced by a road safety partnership including Thames Valley and Hampshire Police, local councils and emergency services.
 Each partner has been working for years to reduce the number of people dying on the roads.